MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 1. Navigate back to the **Groups - All groups** blade, click the entry representing the **IT System Administrators** group and, then display its **Members** blade.
 Verify that the **az104-01a-aaduser2** appears in the list of group members.

 ### Task 3: Create an Microsoft Entra ID tenant

-In this task, you will create a new Entra ID tenant.
+In this task, you will create a new Microsoft Entra ID tenant, which serves as a dedicated instance of Microsoft Entra ID for managing your organization's identity and access needs.

 1. In the Azure portal in the main browser window, search for and select **Microsoft Entra ID**.